man-group/ArcticDB/docs/mkdocs/docs/technical/releasing.md

 ## 1. Create a new tag

-Navigate to the [Tag Release](https://github.com/man-group/ArcticDB/actions/workflows/tag.yml) Github Action.
+Navigate to the [Tag and Release](https://github.com/man-group/ArcticDB/actions/workflows/tag.yml) Github Action.

-Click `Run Workflow` on the right hand side:
+Click `Run Workflow` on the right hand side.

+If creating a new release off master:
-1. Type in the new version number eg `1.6.0`.
+1. Type in the new version number eg `1.6.0` or `1.6.0rc0` (for a pre-release).
 2. Click `Run workflow`.

-Leave `Bump branch to the next version` as `No`.
+If promoting a pre-release:
+1. Type in the new version number eg `1.6.0rc1` or `1.6.0`
+2. Select the workflow off the source tag (e.g. `1.6.0rc0`)
+3. Click `Run workflow`

+If hotfixing an existing release, first branch off the previously-released tag, apply the necessary changes (cherry-picking from master if commits are on master)and:
+1. Type in the new version number eg `1.6.1`
+2. Select the workflow off the source tag (e.g. `1.6.0`)
+2. Click `Run workflow`.

 This will create a branch off of `master` incrementing the version in `setup.cfg` but we ignore it for now.

 The [build will now be running for the tag.](https://github.com/man-group/ArcticDB/actions/workflows/build.yml)